Spin-orbit driven $J_{eff} = 1/2$ magnetism in a d$^7$ triangular-lattice monolayer cobaltate: Conclusion

 \section{Conclusion}

 Our combined DFT-derived model Hamiltonian and magnetic ground-state analyses using LT and ED methods establish a framework for understanding spin–orbit entangled magnetism in the triangular-lattice monolayer CoBr$_2$ within the $J_1$–$K$–$\Gamma$–$\Gamma'$–$J_3$ model.
-Unlike previous experimental and \textit{ab initio} studies that favored effective XXZ models with longer ranged isotropic exchanges~\cite{HYKee_2023,TSD_2021,Halloran_2023}, our results emphasize the crucial role of bond-anisotropic exchanges and provide direct support for the theoretical proposal of bond-dependent Kitaev interactions in $d^7$ cobaltates~\cite{Kim_2023,HYKee_2024}.
+Unlike previous experimental and \emph{ab initio} studies that favored effective XXZ models with longer ranged isotropic exchanges~\cite{HYKee_2023,TSD_2021,Halloran_2023}, our results emphasize the crucial role of bond-anisotropic exchanges and provide direct support for the theoretical proposal of bond-dependent Kitaev interactions in $d^7$ cobaltates~\cite{Kim_2023,HYKee_2024, Liu_2021}.
 This behavior can be attributed to the longer Co–Co distance and the nearly 90$^{\circ}$ Co–Br–Co bond geometry with modest trigonal elongation, which enhance the ligand-assisted hopping channel and generate strong bond-dependent interactions in monolayer CoBr$_2$.
 Recent experiments on the triangular-lattice cobaltate CoI$_2$~\cite{Kim_2023} also support a magnetic model with bond-anisotropic exchange and third-nearest-neighbor Heisenberg interactions.

-We further demonstrate that the $J_1$-$J_3$ magnetic phase diagram in the physically relevant parameter regime for monolayer CoBr$_2$ hosts a diverse set of competing magnetic ground states, including conventional FM, stripy, $120^{\circ}$ AFM phases and more exotic spiral and Z$_2$ VC orders.
-The emergence of a bond-nematic regime for antiferromagnetic $J_1$ and $J_3$ identified by ED highlights the essential role of quantum fluctuations and the limitations of the classical treatment.
-The experimental and \textit{ab initio} proposals are well reproduced in our analysis and the previously reported strain-induced FM–AFM transition~\cite{CB_strain} is likewise consistent with the magnetic phase diagram.
-Our findings provide a basis for understanding the competing anisotropic interactions that govern magnetism in two-dimensional triangular lattice cobaltates and offer a foundation for future exploration of their quantum phases.
+We further demonstrate that the $J_1$-$J_3$ magnetic phase diagram obtained using two complementary approaches namely LT and ED method in the physically relevant parameter regime for monolayer CoBr$_2$ hosts diverse set of competing magnetic ground states, including conventional FM, stripy, $120^{\circ}$ AFM and IC phases.
+In addition the LT method predicts a more exotic Z$_2$ VC phase which has been recently identified in a d$^5$ triangular pseudospin 1/2 magnet~\citep{2025_Z2VC_exp}.
+While the Z$_2$ VC phase is beyond the resolution of our finite size ED approach, it however uncovers emergence of a bond-nematic region for antiferromagnetic $J_1$ and $J_3$, highlighting the essential role of quantum fluctuations captured in ED methods.
+The experimental and \emph{ab initio} proposals are well reproduced in our analysis and the previously reported strain-induced FM to AFM transition~\cite{CB_strain} is likewise consistent with the magnetic phase diagram.
+Our findings provide a basis for understanding the competing bond dependent exchange interactions that govern magnetism in two-dimensional triangular lattice cobaltates and offer a foundation for future exploration of their quantum phases.